 How to make Filipino Chicken Adobo

-Add the avocado oil to a large deep skillet (I use a 12-inch skillet with a lid that has a deep lip) and heat over medium-high.
+Heat oil in a large skillet and heat over medium-high heat.
+I use a 12-inch skillet with a lid that has a deep lip.

 How to Make Chicken Adobo in a skillet

 Add the chopped onion to the skillet and stir well.
-Sauté, stirring occasionally, until onion has softened.
-If the onion begins to stick at any point, deglaze the pan using about ¼ cup of the chicken broth and stir well.
+Sautรฉ, stirring occasionally, until onion has softened.
+If the onion begins to stick at any point, deglaze the pan using about ยผ cup of the chicken broth and stir well.

-Transfer the chicken thighs back to the skillet, along with the marinade, the chicken broth (or water) and the black pepper.
+Transfer the chicken thighs back to the skillet, along with the remaining sauce (reserved marinade), the chicken broth (or water) and the black pepper.
 Stir well, cover and bring to a full boil.

 How to cook Filipino Adobo Chicken in a skillet